NairodGH/Kidiot/README.md

 - 1 mom spawn point
 - only 1 furniture of each type except cactus and electrical outlets
 - 1 WC downstairs if 1 WC upstairs and vice versa
+- 1 bathtub downstairs if 1 bathtub upstairs and vice versa

 ## Balancing